Numerical methods for ordinary differential equations: History

-Numerical solutions to second-order one-dimensional boundary value problems
+Second-order boundary value problems

+In a second-order boundary value problem (BVP) the conditions needed to solve the differential equation are given at two distinct values of the independent variable, rather than at a single point as is the case for an IVP.

+One method for solving a BVP is the shooting method, in which the differential equation is treated as an IVP, starting from one of the end points, and solved repeatedly, using an iterative process, until the condition at the other end is satisfied.

+Another common numerical method for BVPs is the discretisation method, described here.

-Boundary value problems (BVPs) are usually solved numerically by solving an approximately equivalent matrix problem obtained by discretizing the original BVP.
-The most commonly used method for numerically solving BVPs in one dimension is called the Finite Difference Method.
+This involves solving numerically an approximately equivalent matrix problem obtained by discretizing the original BVP.
+The most commonly used method for numerically solving BVPs is called the Finite Difference Method.
 This method takes advantage of linear combinations of point values to construct finite difference coefficients that describe derivatives of the function.
 For example, the second-order central difference approximation to the first derivative is given by: